 An official map also informs and enables landowners, the public and local agencies to plan their future in ways that will be enhanced by the future highway improvements.
 WisDOT will map and preserve land required to upgrade US 53 under Wis.
 Stats.
 84.295 including:

-currently do not receive our mailing or know of others who wish to be included, contact
+If you currently do not receive our mail or know of others who wish to be included, contact Marc Bowker.